pizzarob/nameless-js/read/server.md

 app.use((req, res, next) => {

-    // We can use the commander to fetch recipers server side
+    // We can use the commander to fetch recipes server side
     // before we render our app.

     // Here 'recipes' is our service we defined and we want to dispatch the GET_ALL_RECIPES action